 This application communicates with Duo's service on TCP port 636.
 Firewall configurations that restrict outbound access to Duo's service with rules using destination IP addresses or IP address ranges aren't recommended, since these may change over time to maintain our service's high availability.
 If your organization requires IP-based rules, please review this Duo KB article.

-Before starting to add two-factor authentication to your Juniper, make sure that Duo is compatible with your Juniper Networks Secure Access SSL VPN.
+Make sure that Duo is compatible with your Juniper Networks Secure Access SSL VPN.
 Log on to your SA, IVE or MAG administrator interface and verify that your firmware is version 6.x, 7.x, or 8.x (up to 8.2).